Also known as clone, it is the symptom of a disease in which a muscle or group suddenly begins to shake.

 Barbiturates are sedatives that decrease the activity of the central nervous system and can reduce seizures.

-Tumors that cause myoclonic activity in children with opsoclonus myoclonus may have to be removed by surgery or treated with chemotherapy and radiation.
-Oral corticosteroids such as prednisone or adrenocorticotropic hormone may be prescribed .
+Tumors that cause myoclonic activity in children with opsoclonus may have to be removed by surgery or treated with chemotherapy and radiation.
+Oral corticosteroids such as prednisone or adrenocorticotropic hormone may be prescribed.

-Lack of sleep can increase seizure activity in some children with epilepsy, so it is important that they get enough sleep.
-People whose seizures are caused by light (photosensitivity attacks) should avoid exposure to blinking lights.
+Lack of sleep can increase seizure activity in some children with epilepsy, so they must get enough sleep.
+People whose seizures are caused by the light (photosensitivity attacks) should avoid exposure to blinking lights.